Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 The order of speaking in the protocol depends on the observed noise measured through the length of the current chain.
-Whenever the current chain is shorter than $n/5$ for only one of the parties, this party ``skips'' one round of communication---the other party gets to speak in one additional round.
-We now define the skipping mechanism and use it to show that the coding scheme makes progress unless much noise has occurred. \begin{definition} We say that the epoch that starts at round~$i$ is \emph{Alice-skipped} if $|\Parse(R_B^{<i+2})| \le n/5$.
+Whenever the current chain is shorter than $n/5$ for only one of the parties, this party ``skips'' one round of communication---the other party gets to speak one additional round.
+We now define the skipping mechanism and use it to show that the coding scheme makes progress unless too much noise has occurred. \begin{definition} We say that the epoch that starts at round~$i$ is \emph{Alice-skipped} if $|\Parse(R_B^{<i+2})| \le n/5$.
 Similarly, it is \emph{Bob-skipped} if $|\Parse(R_A^{<i+2})| \le n/5$. \end{definition} Note that an epoch can be both Alice- and Bob-skipped.
 Whenever an epoch is Alice-skipped, the counter $\Skip_A$ increases by one (Line~\ref{alg:step:SkipA}) and Alice speaks only one time in that epoch.
 Similarly, in a Bob-skipped epoch, $\Skip_B$ increases by one and Bob speaks only once.

-Next we prove some properties on the number of rounds each party gets to speak, as a function of the noise.
-In particular, we relate between the variables $\Skip_A,\Skip_B$ to the number of rounds Alice and Bob get to speak, denoted $\RC_A, \RC_B$ respectively.
+Next we prove some properties with regard to the number of rounds each party gets to speak, as a function of the noise.
+In particular, we relate between the variables $\Skip_A,\Skip_B$ and the number of rounds Alice and Bob get to speak, denoted $\RC_A, \RC_B$, respectively.

 \begin{lemma} Alice is the sender in $\frac{1}2(n-\mathsf{SkipCnt}_A+\mathsf{SkipCnt}_B)$ rounds and Bob is the sender in $\frac{1}2(n-\mathsf{SkipCnt}_B+\mathsf{SkipCnt}_A)$ rounds. \end{lemma} \begin{proof} We split the protocol into the epochs generated by the \Next procedure.
 For the $i$-th epoch denote $n(i)\in \{2,3\}$ the number of rounds in that epoch, and let $A(i)$ (resp., $B(i)$) be an indicator which is~$1$ if the epoch is Alice-skipped (resp., Bob-skipped).